KarlMa4/msai349-violence-detection/README.md

    - Used for **training** and **within-dataset evaluation**

 2. **RWF-2000 (Real-World Fights Dataset)**
-   - Real surveillance footage of public fights (fight vs non-fight)
+   - Real surveillance footage of public fights (originally Fight vs NonFight).
+   - The full dataset (~12 GB, ~2,000 clips) was **too large for initial experiments**,
+     so we sampled **50 videos per class (100 total)** for quick testing and fine-tuning.
+   - Data was downloaded via `kagglehub` and filtered using a Python script that
+     randomly selected balanced subsets of `.avi` files.
+   - We **manually separated** the `Fight` class into two folders:
+     - `violence` — physical fights without weapons
+     - `weaponized` — fights where handheld weapons or objects are visible
+   - The processed videos were converted into 1-second segments, and
+     the **middle frame** of each was extracted as `.jpg` images to match the SmartCity format.
-   - Used for **cross-dataset generalization testing** and fine-tuning
+   - Used for **cross-dataset generalization testing** and later **fine-tuning** experiments.

 ---